Skidamek/AutoModpack/README.md

 When a client connects to the server:

-1. Connection; AutoModpack establishes a secure connection and prompts you to [verify the server's certificate fingerprint](https://moddedmc.wiki/en/project/automodpack/docs/technicals/certificate).
+1. Connection: AutoModpack establishes a secure connection and prompts you to [verify the server's certificate fingerprint](https://moddedmc.wiki/en/project/automodpack/docs/technicals/certificate).
-2. Direct links; Fetches the APIs for direct downloads of your modpack's files from Modrinth and CurseForge, where possible (mods, resource packs, shaders).
+2. Direct links: Fetches the APIs for direct downloads of your modpack's files from Modrinth and CurseForge, where possible (mods, resource packs, shaders).
-3. Modpack download; All files are downloaded to the client's automodpack folder.
+3. Modpack download: All files are downloaded to the client's automodpack folder.
-4. Game restart; AutoModpack loads the modpack, and the client is perfectly synced and ready to play!
+4. Game restart: AutoModpack loads the modpack, and the client is perfectly synced and ready to play!

 On subsequent game launches, AutoModpack checks for updates.
 If changes are detected, it updates the modpack in the background—no additional restarts are required!